 Every time we look at the bookshelf we feel proud of our project.
 We didn’t think at first we could be able to make it, instead it’s goodlooking and sturdy.

-And you?
-What do you think about this project?
-Is there something we could do better?
-Do you like the final outcome as it is?
-Please feel free to share your thoughts!
+What are your thoughts on this project?
+Do you have suggestions for improvement, or do you like the final outcome as it is?
+Feel free to share your thoughts!

 Download free pdf plans